oampo/thinkful-projects/node/npm/reuse.md

 ## Project Brief

 You just started as the first full stack developer at Initech, a mission-driven company billed as "Uber for Financial Services Consulting".
 Over the last two years of proving product-market fit they've built a monolitic Python application.
-Now they're starting to scale and your job is to convert to a microservices architecture.
+Now they're ready to scale and your job is to convert to a microservices architecture.

 As you review a 5,004 line legacy `user/models.py` file your eyes glaze over and you find yourself daydreaming about code reuse, comprehensible modules and, well, JavaScripting all the things.

-Several of your microservices will need to reuse the same code, so for this project you'll create and publish your internal libraries as Node packages to [sinopi](https://blog.dylants.com/2014/05/10/creating-a-private-npm-registry-with-sinopia/), a private Node registry.
+Several of your microservices will need to reuse the same code, so for this project you'll create and publish your internal common libraries as Node packages to [sinopi](https://blog.dylants.com/2014/05/10/creating-a-private-npm-registry-with-sinopia/), a private Node registry.

 ## Milestones